Feedback-limited Accretion: Variable Luminosity from Growing Planets: Accretion rate and its variability

+Figure~\ref{FigFull_Acc2} shows the average accretion rate for simulations of a planet in a circular orbit, in which the parameters controlling the accretion timescale and the feedback efficiency are explored.
+Averages are taken from the last 100 snapshots, separated by an interval of half the planet orbit, between the orbits 300 and 350.
+Even though $\epsilon$ varies from 0 to 1, and the accretion timescale varies within a factor 6, the accretion rate is confined to a relatively narrow range between 0.7 and 4 $\cdot 10^{-8} \textrm{M}_\odot/\textrm{yr}$, with the planet luminosity remaining in the range 1--6 $\cdot 10^{-3} \textrm{L}_\odot$.
+As analysed in detail by \cite{montesinos15}, such planet luminosities could easily reproduce the ``hot spots'' observed in several proto-planetary discs.

-Our results show that the accretion onto the planet is determined primarily by the surface density $\Sigma_0$ -- more massive discs provide a bigger reservoir of material to feed the circumplanetary disc and the planet itself (Figure \ref{FigFull_Acc1}).
-The values of the accretion rate go from $10^{-9} \textrm{M}_\odot/\textrm{yr}$ to $5 \cdot 10^{-8} \textrm{M}_\odot/\textrm{yr}$, and produce planet luminosities above $10^{-4} \textrm{L}_\odot$ and up to almost $10^{-2} \textrm{L}_\odot$.
-As expected from Eqs.~\eqref{EqAcc} and \eqref{EqAccPlanet}, for larger accretion fractions $f_\textrm{acc}$ (shorter accretion timescales $t_\textrm{acc}$) $\dot{M}_\textrm{p}$ increases by a factor of a few.
+As expected, for larger accretion fractions $f_\textrm{acc}$ (shorter accretion timescales $t_\textrm{acc}$) $\dot{M}_\textrm{p}$ increases by a factor of a few.
 However, the main feature of the plot is the drop in the accretion rate when the planet feedback is turned on.
+The drop in accretion is due to a lower density of the CPD region.
+Feedback heats up preferentially the inner region of the CPD, which produces a steeper pressure gradient, thus a greater force that pushes the material outside the CPD.
+The pressure gradient continues to keep the material from reentering the CPD.
+This process was already discussed by \cite{montesinos15}, showing that the heating alone can stop the material from accumulating near the planet, even when accretion is not considered.

-For the different disc masses the feedback causes an average decrement in the accretion rate between 37\%- 47\%, relative to the accretion rate of the planet when no feedback is considered.
-Figure \ref{FigFull_Acc2} shows that most of this effect takes place at efficiencies as low as $\epsilon \leq 0.1$, and remains approximately constant from there to $\epsilon=1.0$.
-This is interesting because even if the feedback is not 100\% efficient, or if the calculation of the planet luminosity is overestimated by any reasons, the feedback would still be effective, dropping the accretion rate and luminosity to a floor value.
-The drop in accretion can be linked to the density conditions in the CPD, because of Eq.\eqref{EqAcc}, which will be addressed in the following section.
+As seen in Fig.~\ref{FigFull_Acc2}, feedback causes a decrease of 35\%--50\% in the accretion rate compared to the fiducial case when no feedback is considered.
+Interestingly, most of this effect takes place at efficiencies as low as $\epsilon \leq 0.1$, and remains approximately constant from there to $\epsilon=1.0$.
+This is relevant because even if the feedback is not 100\% efficient, or if the calculation of the planet luminosity is overestimated by any reasons, the feedback would still be effective, dropping the accretion rate and luminosity to a well-determined value in our models.

-So far our results show that the detectable luminosities, studied by \cite{zhu15}, are possible, and the feedback is not able to completely stall the planet accretion rate.